gcb-hub/BLISS/README.md

 **Q: How do I interpret the MHC column?**
 A: The MHC column indicates whether the protein/gene is located in the major histocompatibility complex region, which may require special consideration due to its unique linkage disequilibrium patterns.

-**Q: What's the difference between classic and alternative methods?**
-A: The script implements both standard PWAS and the improved BLISS method.
-The main output columns (beta, se, p) represent the recommended BLISS results.

 ## Troubleshooting